 Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
 Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
 Among the areas that may be addressed in the cost for performance analysis are the following:

 a) Balanced costs (infrastructure versus attached stations).

-WLAN equipment is accepted as having balanced costs.
-The development of Wireless capabilities to enhance the efficiency of WLAN network deployments and improve system level performance will not disrupt the established balance.

 b) Known cost factors.

-Support of the proposed standard will likely require a manufacturer to develop a modified radio, modem and firmware.
-This is similar in principle to the transition between IEEE 802.11n and IEEE 802.11ac as well as in previous iterations of IEEE 802.11 enhancements.
-The cost factors for these transitions are well known and the data for this is well understood.

 c) Consideration of installation costs.

-The proposed amendment has no known impact on installation costs.

 d) Consideration of operational costs (e.g., energy consumption).

-There are billions of WLAN systems in operation around the world.
-WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operation cost benefits.
-This amendment is not expected to change today’s operation costs.

-This amendment is targeting improved power saving per device as specified in the PAR.

-e) Other areas, as appropriate.

-None.

 References: